-* Discovery Communications, Providence expected to bid-sources
+* Discovery Communications, Providence expected to

 * ProSieben wants 1.3 bln euros for Nordic assets-sources